All Episodes

 Okay, let's go to the phones.

-Welcome to the show, Marcus.
+Marcus from Toledo, Ohio, welcome to the show, Marcus.

-I uh well, I just I have a comment.
+Well, I just have a comment.

-I I've been wanting to get through uh on Ross's show every time he brings this up on the oil subject or the gasoline prices, that it would be one thing if if all the gas prices didn't go up together.
+I've been wanting to get through on Rosh's show every time he brings this up on the oil subject or the gasoline prices.

 If peanut butter gets out of price range, you know what?

-I can live without peanut butter, but I can't bicycle twenty-five, twenty-six miles each way to work in the morning and afternoon.
+But I can't bicycle 25, 26 miles each way to work in the morning and afternoon.

-Well you move closer to your job.
+Well, you move closer to your job.

 Really?